Pancha Bhuta: Description

-The Pancha Bhuta are the basic elements that make up any living organism on Earth or anywhere else in the Universe.
+The Pancha Bhutas are the basic elements that make up any living organisms on Earth or anywhere else in the Universe.
 Below table gives a reference on what component of the human body is associated with these elements.
-Each of the five finger in human beings is also associated with a particular element, so this means the energy associated with the appropriate element can be channelized through various hand mudras.
+Each of the five fingers in humans is also associated with a particular element, so this means the energy associated with the appropriate element can be channelized through various hand mudras.

 Ayurveda

-According to ayurveda and Yoga, Pancha Bhuta are associated with overall health of human being.
+According to Ayurveda and Yoga, Pancha Bhuta are associated with overall health of human being.
 Any disorder in human body indicates imbalance of one or more of these elements.
 Yoga Tattva Mudra Vijnana relates these five elements to five fingers of human being.
-Different Mudra were developed to balance these in human body which form the Hasta Mudra in yogic tradition and are used in naturopathy.
+Different Mudra were developed to balance these in human body which form the Hasta Mudra in yogic tradition and are used in Naturopathy.

-The three dosha- three intrinsic tendencies, which, according to ayurveda are intrinsic in every human being, are representation of combination of these five elements in human body.
+The three dosha- three intrinsic tendencies, which, according to Ayurveda are intrinsic in every human being, are representation of combination of these five elements in human body.
 The three dosha have subtle positive essences which control the mind and body function.